 The preparation rivals the taste and comfort of the cocktail.
 The next time you are in the Big Easy, spend a little time bar hopping for Sazerac.
 Entertainment is sure to follow.

 dash of absinthe (can substitute herbsaint, pernod, or ricard)

-1twist of lemon peel
+twist of lemon peel

-How to Make Sazerac
+How To Make sazerac

 Fill an Old Fashioned glass with ice.

 Put the sugar cube in a second Old Fashioned glass with just enough water to moisten it; then crush the cube.

 Add the rye, the two bitters, and a few cubes of ice, and stir.

 Discard the ice from the first glass, and pour in the absinthe.

 Turn the glass to coat the sides with the absinthe; then pour out the excess.

 Strain the rye mixture into the absinthe-coated glass.

 Twist and squeeze a lemon peel over the glass.
 Rub the rim of the glass with the peel, discarding it when finished